antonsolomko/snooker-andy/README.md

 | High | Low | **B** (unexpected) | A loses many point, B gets many points |

 2. *Raliability*.
-If raliability is high, rating changes will be small (if the system is already confident in player skills, information provided by just one frame will not be enough to change rating much).
+If raliability is high, rating changes will be small (because if the system is already confident in player skills, one frame will not give enough evidence for changing rating much).
 On the contrary, low reliability leads to big volatility of the rating (information obtained from every frame will be perceptible compared to what the system already knows, thus it will try a bolder rating tuning).
 Difference in the opponents reliabilities also plays some role.

+#### Remarks

+* Rating changes depend on the score, not on a match result.
+Winning a match 3-0 or 3-2 makes an essential difference.

+* Victory over a high rated player costs more than victory over a low rated player.
+Similarly, loss to a low rated player costs more than loss to a high rated player.

+* A low rated player may *earn* rating points, even when losing a match to a stronger opponent, if he manages to win few frames (the winner will lose rating points in that case).

+* Rating changes for two opponents are *not symmetric* in general (but are always opposite).
+They depend on players reliabilities.
+Low reliability results in high rating volatility, while high reliability requires only small changes.

+* Rating increments are *not additive*: number of points obtained for each frame in a series of games played the same day is slightly smaller than the number of points for a single frame.

+* The system has *weak memory*: although all past games have some influence on the ratings, current ratings depend heavily on recent games and only slightly on games played long time ago.
+(Assuming that players play regularly, of course.
+Ratings of players who stopped playing at all are frozen.)

 #### Types of games